devmarantz/MyAWSCourseNotes/ThirdCourse.md

 ---
 #### Auto Scaling
   - Auto scaling allows us to scale up and down the EC2 instances depeneding on conditions that are defined by the solutions architect
+  - If we define a minimum of 1 instance and one of those instances is terminated then another instance will take it's place

 ##### How is it achieved?
 - Based off the average load of the instance